-Accounting for facilitated and insurance-associated emissions is not yet as developed as it is for financed emissions.
+Accounting for facilitated and insurance-associated emissions is not yet as developed as it is for financed emissions (see table below for definitions).
 Many of the data challenges and steps needed to overcome these challenges are similar, though.
-A4S has published guidance on calculating a baseline for financed emissions and facilitated emissions (see Table 1 for definitions).

 In recognition of the differences between financed, facilitated and insurance-associated emissions, the PCAF Standard recommends that they are each reported separately.
-For each, further guidance on how the different scopes should be reported can be found in the PCAF Standard.
+A4S has published guidance on calculating a baseline for financed emissions.

+DEFINING FINANCED, FACILITATED AND INSURANCE-ASSOCIATED EMISSIONS FOR FINANCIAL INSTITUTIONS6

-Financial Institution Activities Emissions accounting term Financed emissions Fa cilitated emissions Insurance-associated emissions Type of activity Lending and investment provided to clients, generating interest or dividend returns sei pital market facilitation vices to clients for fees, eg as pookrunner Insurance and re/insurance services provided to clients for a premium PCAF definition Emissions that banks and investors finance through their loans and investments Emissions associated with the issuance of capital market instruments Emissions associated with re/ insurance underwriting portfolios What should be measured Annual corporate accounting and disclosure of emissions at a fixed point in time and in line with financial accounting periods.
+Financial Institution Activities Emissions accounting term: Financed emissions Fac ilitated emissions Insurance-associated emissions Type of activity: Lending and investment provided to clients, generating interest or dividend returns Cap sen a b bital market facilitation vices to clients for fees, eg as ookrunner Insurance and re/insurance services provided to clients for a premium PCAF definition: Absolute emissions that banks and investors finance through their loans and investments Em the inst issions associated with issuance of capital market rruments Emissions associated with re/ insurance underwriting portfolios What should be measured: Annual corporate accounting and disclosure of emissions at a fixed point in time and in line with financial accounting periods.
 The categories of emissions shown below should be reported separately.
 The financial institution accounts for its portion of emissions based on an attribution factor.
-Categories of emissions covered1.
+Categories of emissions covered: 1.
 Scope 1 and scope 2 emissions of borrowers and investees across all sectors 1.
 Scope 1 and 2 emissions of issuers raising capital across all sectors 1.
 Scope 1 and scope 2 emissions of the re/insured client or asset across all sectors 2.
 Scope 3 reporting for lending to and making investments in companies in certain sectors 2.
-Scope 3 for certain sectors 2.
-Scope 3 emissions to the extent that such numbers are available and represent reasonable and verifiable estimates 3.
-Emission removals (listed equity and corporate bonds, business loans and unlisted equity, and project finance) 3.
-Emissions removals 3.
-Emission removals 4.
-Avoided emissions (project finance) 4.
-Avoided emissions 4.
-Avoided emissions Notes: Phase-in period NACE division sectors considered For reports published in 2021 onwards At least energy (oil & gas) and mining (ie NACE L2: 05-09, 19, 20) For reports published in 2023 onwards At least transportation, construction, buildings, materials and industrial activities (ie NACE L2: 10-18, 21-33, 41-43, 49-53, 81) For reports published in 2025 onwards Every sector Where methodologies and data are available.
+5 Scope 3 for certain sectors 2.
+Scope 3 emissions to the extent that such numbers are available and represent reasonable and verifiable estimates Emission removals (listed equity and corporate bonds, business loans and unlisted equity, and project finance) mission removals (listed 3.
+Emissions removals quity and corporate bonds, auiness loans and unlisted quity, and project finance) 4.
+Avoided emissions voided emissions 4.
+Avoided emissions 3.
+Emission removals Avoided emissions (project finance) 4.
+Avoided emissions Notes: Phase-in period NACE division sectors considered (NACE codes provide the statistical classification of economic activities in the European community).
+For reports published in 2021 onwards At least energy (oil & gas) and mining (ie NACE L2: 05-09, 19, 20) For reports published in 2023 s At least transportation, construction, buildings, materials and industrial activities (ie NACE L2: 10-18, 21-33, 41-43, 49-53, 81) For reports published in 2025 onward ds s Every sector Where methodologies and data are available.
 Methods provided in latest PCAF Standard.
-Guidance not currently provided in PCAF St NACE codes provide the statistical classific
+Guidance not currently provided in PCAF Standard, so financial institutions are therefore advised to disclose their methodology.